JohnnyMirza/confluent_splunk_demo/README.md

       where ((`sourcetype` = 'pan:traffic') AND (`event` LIKE '%TRAFFIC%')) EMIT CHANGES;
     ```
-### Based on the Palo Alto Log Sub-type, let's split into "TRAFFIC" and "THREAT" branches
+### Based on the Palo Alto Log Subtype, let's split the stream into "TRAFFIC" and "THREAT" branches
   - ```
       CREATE STREAM PAN_THREAT WITH (KAFKA_TOPIC='PAN_THREAT', PARTITIONS=1, REPLICAS=1) AS SELECT
         `event`,